 Costco gasoline is certified Top Tier and known to be quite affordable.
 Members have access to Costco gas stations, which provide cheaper gas relative to most other gas stations.
 If you ever forget your membership card, you can just give your name to the attendant.

 Among the many perks available to Costco members is discounts on car rentals.
 Through Costco, you can book a rental car from nearby Enterprise, Alamo, Avis and Budget locations at a discount and get great savings for your next road trip.

 Consider booking your dream vacation through Costco.
 Costco Travel offers members some great vacation packages that include hotels, flights, excursions, car rentals, cruises and more.
 Executive members also receive extra perks and discounts.

 Costco’s executive membership has many benefits, particularly extra perks and savings when it comes to the store's many services.
 Executive members get a 2% discount on most Costco purchases, even travel.
-If you spend $3,000 a year (or $250 a month) at Costco, the $60 you’d earn in rewards make up the difference between a regular and executive membership.
-And spending $6,000 a year (or $500 a month) earns you $1,200 in rewards, which pays for the cost of the membership itself.
+If you spend approximately $500 a month on eligible groceries in the store – or $250 per trip – that comes out to $6,000 a year.
+When you calculate 2% of $6,000, that’s $120.